woojiahao/Taiga/docs/database_optimisation.md

 This results in a huge performance penalty when using the `viewpermissions` command.

-If you have additional rows to spare in your own database, perform the following replacements to the following files:

 ### PermissionOperations.kt
 To assist with batch inserts and batch removal of permissions, add the following method to `PermissionOperations.kt`